DegreeWorks Plan of Study FAQ

 What if I need to change my Planner?

 Click Save As on your current Planner and give it a new name.
 Make the necessary edits.
-Send it through the same approval process as the first time, following the instructions here.
+Send it through the same approval process as the first time, following the instructions for filing a Plan of Study.

 Can I change my committee in DegreeWorks?